Python-GIS-book/site/source/part2/chapter-08/md/00-introduction-to-spatial-network-analysis.md

 We will cover spatial network analysis and different algorithms in more detail in Chapter 8.3, but to give you an idea how you can use networks for something useful, we demonstrate here how you can find a least cost shortest path between a given source and target nodes.
 One of most widely used real-world use-cases for spatial networks relates to navigation, i.e. how to find a route from a given origin location to a given destination that would be as short (or quick) as possible.
 There are various approaches and algorithms that allows to find such routes, but the one we introduce here is one of the most famous ones, called Dijkstra's algorithm, that is widely used to find an optimal least-cost path between given nodes.

 We can employ Dijkstra's algorithm easily with `networkx` by using the `nx.single_source_dijkstra()` function that takes our graph `G` as input which will be the network used for finding the shortest path.
 In addition, we need to define the nodes that are used as the origin (i.e. `source`) and destination points (`target`) for the analysis.
 Lastly, we need to define the `weight` (also called as `cost` or `impedance`) which is needed to find the optimal least-cost path between the given `source` and `target` nodes.
 As a result, the function returns us the distance and a list of visited nodes of the shortest path.
-In the following,, we calculate the shortest path between nodes `a` and `e` and use the edge attribute `"weight"` as the cost for the analysis:
+In the following, we calculate the shortest path between nodes `a` and `e` and use the edge attribute `"weight"` as the cost for the analysis:

 ```python editable=true slideshow={"slide_type": ""}
 distance, path = nx.single_source_dijkstra(G=G,